Jättegrytorna i Tararp (The Tarap Giant Kettles)

 Know Before You Go

-The kettles are freely accessible just follow google maps, and eventually, you will see signs pointing to them.
+The kettles are freely accessible just follow google maps to get to the parking next to the kettles and you will see signs pointing to them along a path.
 They can't be missed.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook